libsdl-org/sdlwiki/SDL3/SDL_GetRelativeMouseState.md

 ## Remarks

-This function returns the buffered synchronous state as SDL understands it from the last pump of the event queue.
+This function returns the cached synchronous state as SDL understands it from the last pump of the event queue.

 To query the platform for immediate asynchronous state, use [SDL_GetGlobalMouseState](SDL_GetGlobalMouseState).